MohamedNoor/Linux-Scripts/README.md

 # Linux-Scripts

-Basic scripts that make your life slightly more easier.
+Some cool Linux scripts that would make your life just a bit easier.